Adequacy.org

 Adequacy.org was a satirical web site.
 It featured articles on politics, religion, technology, history, and sociology, as well as the "Linux Zealot" cartoon series.
-The site shut down on September 11, 2002, but has since made its archives available.
+The site shut down on September 11, 2002.

 Adequacy.org's slogan was "News for grown-ups," a play on the slogan of the popular Slashdot technology news site, "News for nerds.
 Stuff that matters," as an Adequacy's founding editor claimed to have been a regular troll on Slashdot.

 Background

 The Adequacy authors began as trolls on Slashdot and Kuro5hin, other technology-oriented discussion sites.
 They devised and posted many comments designed to provoke outraged responses; common styles included slighting a revered operating system or open source leader, or posting messages with simple but deliberate technical errors, which would incite hundreds of corrections.

 After several years of such behavior, the Adequacy authors decided to open their own site consisting entirely of such articles intended to incite the reader, where users "in the know" would post comments agreeing with the articles.

 Behind the scenes, the targets of the articles would be enticed to come to Adequacy and read the article.
 Adequacy members would post to weblogs, and other discussion forums, often pretending to be outraged by the article themselves.
 As an example, the article Not Just Harmless Fun, which argues that all anime is hentai and is designed to destroy Christian morals, was promoted on Usenet as such: "the author is some kind of Christian lunatic who believes that anime is all about paedophilia!".
 The person behind this Usenet posting was James "spiralx" Skinner, also known as "Jon Erikson", the author of the article in question.
 He later stated, "I wrote the article to wind up anime-loving geeks."